Usage Guide#

 Optional.
 Override default invalidation strategy with custom implementation of RegionInvalidationStrategy.

-New in version 0.6.2.
+Added in version 0.6.2.

 The CacheRegion can also be configured from a dictionary, using the CacheRegion.configure_from_config() method: